 School Year State File Spec Data Group Data Topic Data Note State Note

-2019-2020 MONTANA 067 422 Staffing Year to Year Comparison: The number of fully certified or licensed Title III teachers changed by more than 25% between the prior year and the current year.
+2019-2020 LOUISIANA 203 839 Staffing Year to Year Comparison: The total number of teachers by out of field status (Category Set C) changed by 10% or more between the prior year and current year.

 United States